-Terms: (F, S,SU based on sufficient demand)
+Terms: (F, S)

 A course designed to introduce some of the basic aspects of the Biological, Physical, and Earth Sciences.
 The biology component will emphasize the structural and functional features of organisms, their classification, and their importance in the environment.
 The physical science component will present a non-mathematical approach to understanding some of the basic concepts in chemistry and physics.
 The earth science studies will focus upon the interrelationships between geology, paleontology, astronomy, meteorology and oceanography.
-This course is required for elementary education majors.